 - Support and improve executive function through modified instruction.

-LADS recognise we do not have all the answers and we are conscious that many of the suggested strategies contained on this website are already known to, and used by many education professionals.
+ADHD WA recognise we do not have all the answers and we are conscious that many of the suggested strategies contained on this website are already known to, and used by many education professionals.
 The difficulties associated with translating some of the strategies into practice in a classroom of up to 35 students does not escape consideration.
 However, investment of time getting to know and understand each individual child with ADHD, often yields positive results for everyone.
 Educators and Parents are encouraged to form an effective partnership in order to achieve the best results for the child/ren concerned.

 - What is an accommodation